Is Section 179 Bonus Depreciation Right for Your Operation?

 Whether deducting the full purchase price of qualifying business equipment or machinery (farm buildings do not qualify) is right for your operation depends entirely on your financial footing, your outlook for the coming years and how you stand in meeting current financial obligations, experts say.
 And there’s one major requirement, something that up until recent years wasn’t necessarily a difficult one to meet: Your business has to show income since the Section 179 deduction is taken from income taxes based on the year’s gross income.

-“With Section 179 being for $1 million in 2018, if a farmer has taxable income, they have an opportunity to write off those purchases,” said University of Missouri Extension agriculture and environment specialist in Unionville, Missouri, Joe Koenen.
-“But, they have to have that positive income because it’s based on adjusted gross income.”
+If a farmer has taxable income, they have an opportunity to write off those purchases,” said University of Missouri Extension agriculture and environment specialist in Unionville, Missouri, Joe Koenen.
+“But, they have to have that positive income because it’s based on adjusted gross income.

 When it works and when it doesn’t